When will the WSLCB open the application window for new cannabis retail or producer licenses?

 Yes, shelving/scaffolding to add layers of live product (sometimes called a vertical grow) will add plant canopy and increase square footage equal to that of the shelving/scaffolding.
 Under WAC 314-55-010 (23), Plant Canopy is defined as the square footage dedicated to live plant production, such has maintaining mother plants, propagating plants from seed to plant tissue, clones, vegetative or flowering area.
 Plant canopy does not include areas such as space used for the storage of fertilizers, pesticides, or other products, quarantine, office space, etc.

-After I have a marijuana license, can I make changes to my marijuana business?
+After I have a cannabis license, can I make changes to my cannabis business?

 After you are licensed, you can make changes if you follow the application process.
-Applications for changes to your marijuana businesses are posted online.
-The application must be submitted before you make any changes to the licensed marijuana business.
+Applications for changes to your cannabis businesses are posted online.
+The application must be submitted before you make any changes to the licensed cannabis business.
 Applications will be assigned to an investigator, who will provide more information regarding the next steps in the change process.

-When can I begin making changes to my licensed marijuana business?
+When can I begin making changes to my licensed cannabis business?

 Licensee(s) cannot make changes until the assigned Licensing Specialist reviews the application, receives any additional required documents and gives approval.